 The ALFRA membership is $25 a year and any contribution above the membership fee is always beneficial to ALFRA’s effort to educate others and reform law.

 ALFRA has many opportunities for people to volunteer.
 The only skill needed is a passion to change Alabama custody laws and harmful practices placing our children at an unnecessary social disadvantage.
 We need people who will just pick up the phone and call their legislator to express dissatisfaction in our current family law system…or send them a letter or email.
 We have volunteer opportunities for people to join us at court watches, opportunities for children of divorce to tell about the effects of having one of their fit parents restricted from their life.

 Alabama has some great attorneys and judges.
 We would like for them to join our efforts in changing the system.

 We can always use assistance in fundraising, publicity, and general administrative skills.

 ALFRA achievements include in 2003 we were pleased to initiate the “Alabama Relocation Act” that limits how far a parent can move a child away from the other parent.
 In 2011, a child custody bill we help write passed in an Alabama senate committee.

-The ALFRA mission is to preserve fundamental constitutional rights, to promote equal parenting time with each fit parent, and to protect parents from judicial hindrances to safeguard the parent-child relationship.
+ALFRA mission is to preserve children and parent’s fundamental rights, to promote equal parenting time for a child’s growth and development, and to protect children from being placed at risk.

 We do not provide legal advice to replace the counsel of a qualified and licensed professional to determine specific legal rights.